maximus-lee-678/reenCoder/README.rst

 � reenCoder
 ===========
-A re-implementation of the Unicode standard in C, originally created to deal with UTF-16 in id3v2.3.0 tags.
+| A re-implementation of the Unicode standard in C, originally created to deal with UTF-16 in id3v2.3.0 tags.
+| Provided as a single portable header for ease of use.

 - Allows for processing of, replacement of malformed characters, and conversion between UTF-8, UTF-16, and UTF-32 string encodings.
 - Being a Windows utility library, also comes with some helper functions to display UTF-8 instead of mojibake in the CMD prompt.